 If you are looking to up your fashion game, you can’t go wrong with mastering 1920s style.
 It was an effortless, classy era of men’s fashion that paved the way for many of our more modern styles.
 So let’s start from the top.

+The dress shirt is an essential staple of 1920s men’s fashion.
 Tall, white detachable collars reigned king in the world of fashion thanks to their ease of laundering.

 In the mid-1920s attached collars became the preferred standard.
 Attached collars offered a softer feel in comparison to the rigid and uncomfortable nature of detachable collars.
 For inspiration, see Nucky Thompson from the TV show Boardwalk Empire.